How to Improve Social Intelligence & Improve Social Skills!

 In today’s increasingly interconnected world, strong social skills are more important than ever before.
 With technology playing a larger role in our lives, we’re spending less time interacting face-to-face with family, friends, and colleagues.

-As a result, it’s becoming more difficult to read others’ emotions and intentions—something that comes naturally to those with high social intelligence.
+As a result, it’s becoming more difficult to read others’ emotions and intentions.
+This is something that comes naturally to those with high social intelligence.

 Fortunately, social intelligence is not a fixed trait it can be developed through practice and experience.
 If you want to improve your social skills, there are several things you can do.
 Start by paying attention to your nonverbal cues and those of others around you.

-When you’re in a conversation, really listen to what the other person is saying and try to see things from their perspective.
+When you’re in a conversation, really listen to what the other person is saying.
+Try to see things from their perspective.
 And don’t be afraid to step outside your comfort zone by putting yourself in a new social environment regularly.

-The more you practice in a social setting, the better you’ll become at reading others and navigating even the most challenging interactions.
+The more you practice in a social setting, the better you’ll become at reading others.
+You will also get better at navigating even the most challenging interactions.

 Subscribe to Create Higher Vibrations!